MaxGurbanli/Quackstagram/README.md

 ## Project Structure

-The project is divided into several packages:
+The project is divided into two packages:

 - `UI`: Contains classes for different user interfaces like Home, Profile, Sign Up, Sign In, Image Upload, and Notifications.
 - `Util`: Contains utility classes like User, InitializeUI, DisplayError, ImageLikesManager, and others.